 - develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics

 - develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-The National Curriculum provides a structure and skills progression for the Science curriculum taught throughout the school, which is linked, where possible, to the Cornerstones topics providing a creative scheme of work, which reflects a balanced programme of study.
+The National Curriculum provides a structure and skills progression for the Science curriculum taught throughout the schools, which is linked, where possible, to the Cornerstones topics providing a creative scheme of work, which reflects a balanced programme of study.

 We believe that children should be encouraged to challenge their ideas about the world around them, therefore questioning is at the heart of Science at Westwood Farm.
-Questioning and critical thinking help children to develop paths towards understanding, a skill which can be applied across all Curriculum subjects.
+Questioning and critical thinking help children to develop paths towards understanding, a skill which can be applied across all curriculum subjects.